-Russia – China deal to shake up global gas market02 Jun, 2014
+Russia – China deal to shake up global gas market

 The Chinese have driven a hard bargain in closing a 38 bcma supply deal that is priced on a similar basis to Russia’s existing European supply contracts.
 But in return, Russia has secured a central role in supplying the Asian gas market over the next decade.
 Russia has also thrown down the gauntlet to LNG exporters courting China.

 The Russia – China deal and the associated Power of Siberia pipeline should facilitate both: